microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 in cloud data centers.
 Now, consider a specific time, the number of VM requests and arrival pattern is fixed.
-Given a cluster of limited physical machines(PM) with limited physical resources, different VM allocation strategeies result in different amount of successful completion and different operating cost of the data center.
+Given a cluster of limited physical machines(PM) with limited physical resources, different VM allocation strategies result in different amount of successful completion and different operating cost of the data center.
 For cloud providers, a good VM allocation strategy can maximize the resource utilization and thus can increase the profit by